lgriffin/Zeppelin/README.md

       webdav: true,
     }

-In order to create and deploy an application create this directory structure and point the zeppelin framework at it.
+In order to create and deploy an application create a similar directory structure and point the zeppelin framework at it.

 ## Framework configuration
 The framework is configured through a single file zconfig.js.
 This file should be passed to the framework on startup.
 The framework